Editor: Samantha M. Derr

 Black Suede, Red Velvet

-Diversity: Japanese gay men, m/m couple
+Diversity: japanese gay men, m/m couple

 The owner of Black Suede, an exclusive Japanese Club, Fujimoto is suspected of Drug Trafficking and James Tachibana is hired to go undercover and investigate that.
 To reach his goal he’ll have to find a way to get closer to Fujimoto.
-That way may be trough Kana, Fujimoto’s favourite escort.
+That way may be through Kana, Fujimoto’s favourite escort.
 James has not expected to find himself drawn to Kana.

 Kana soon figures out that James finds him good-looking and heavily flirts with him.
 There are some incredible hot flirting scenes in this short story,